 - Your college library often has many books on your reading lists.
 They also usually offer congenial spaces for studying. - There are over 100 libraries at Cambridge.
 Find great places to study in Cambridge using Spacefinder.
-You can work at and borrow from most Cambridge libraries (however, not from college libraries, except your own)
+You can work at and borrow from most Cambridge libraries (however, not from college libraries, except your own) - You are automatically registered at the Seeley and the University Library, a world-renowned collection of books, archives and manuscripts.
+Search "All Libraries" in iDiscover to see which libraries hold your readings. - The Radzinowicz Library, Institute of Criminology, on the Sidgwick Site

-- You are automatically registered at the Seeley and the University Library, a worldrenowned collection of books, archives and manuscripts.
-Search "All Libraries" in iDiscover to see which libraries hold your readings. - The Radzinowicz Library, Institute of Criminology, on the Sidgwick Site - For specialized geographical areas: - Centre of African Studies Library - Centre of South Asian Studies Library - Latin American Studies at the Seeley Library - The Marshall Library, Faculty of Economics, Sidgwick Site - The Experimental Psychology Library, Downing Site - The History and Philosophy of Science Library, Free School Lane
+For specialized geographical areas:

+- Centre of African Studies Library - Centre of South Asian Studies Library - Latin American Studies at the Seeley Library - The Marshall Library, Faculty of Economics, Sidgwick Site - The Experimental Psychology Library, Downing Site - The History and Philosophy of Science Library, Free School Lane

-2. SOCIOLOGY and JOINT PART II B STREAMS
+2. SOCIOLOGY and JOINT PARTII B TRACKS

-Part IIB Sociology
+Sociology

-• You choose three papers from a range of subjects.
-If you wish, you can offer a dissertation in place of one of these (provided that you don't take PBS7, which is assessed by oral examination) :
+You choose three papers from a range of subjects.

+If you wish, you can offer a dissertation in place of one of these (provided that you don't take PBS7, which is assessed by oral examination):

+SOC 5 Statistics and Methods

-SOC 6: Advanced Social Theory
+SOC 6 Advanced Social Theory

-SOC 7: Media, Culture and Society
+SOC 7 Media, Culture and Society

-SOC 8: War and Revolution
+SOC8 War and Revolution- This course will not be running in 2023/2024

-SOC 9: Global Capitalism
+SOC 9 Global Capitalism

-SOC 10: Gender
+SOC 10 Gender

-SOC 11: Racism, Race and Ethnicity
+SOC 11 Racism, Race and Ethnicity (Cap of 30 students)

-SOC 12: Empire, Colonialism, Imperialism
+SOC 12 Empire, Colonialism, imperialism

-SOC 13: Health, Medicine and Society
+SOC 13 Health, Medicine and Society

-SOC 15/CRIM4: Criminology, Sentencing and the Penal System - borrowed from the Law Faculty
+SOC 15 Criminology, Sentencing and the Penal System (borrowed from the Law

+Faculty)

-• Your final paper can be in another sociology subject, one taken from another track: (POL13, POL17, SAN8-11) or from the Archaeology Tripos (B2 -4), or a subject offered in Psychology (PBS6-8)
+Your final paper can be in another sociology subject, one taken from another track: (POL13, POL17, SAN8-11) or from the Archaeology Tripos (B2 -4), or a subject offered in Psychology (PBS6-8)